dagmarawieczorek/FoodPlannerApp/README.md

 # FoodPlannerApp
 ## Project of mobile app in React Native using realm native.

+ Food Planner will be an app that allows you to plan your whole days and generate shopping lists, that you can edit.
+It will also show how much will you spend on every meal.

  Still lots to do, but it's a start!

 <img src="https://github.com/dagmarawieczorek/FoodPlannerApp/blob/master/images/gif-test-4.gif"